Six Things to Look for in a Freight Forwarder

 Freight forwarding – moving freight between international locations – has highly regulated legal and country-specific stipulations that must be managed appropriately to ensure the seamless movement of cargo.

-"When you are moving products through country lines, there are very specific requirements with how you document the paperwork and the customs controls that are in place," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"When you are moving products through country lines, there are very specific requirements with how you document the paperwork and the customs controls that are in place," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 Unlike freight brokers, freight forwarders typically ship freight under their own bills of lading and store freight at their warehouses.
 They have the authority to move shipments through customs and from country to country.